Skip to main content

 Architectural decisions shape the foundation of a software system, influencing its structure, scalability, and maintainability.
 These decisions, tracked via Architectural Decision Records (ADRs) address key aspects such as technology choices, system design patterns, and trade-offs betwenn different approaches.
 Documenting them ensures transparency, alignment, and long-term traceability.

-In IBM Industry Solutions Workbench, you can create, maintain, and track the status of ADRs, as well as link them to other parts of your project.
+In IBM DevOps Solution Workbench, you can create, maintain, and track the status of ADRs, as well as link them to other parts of your project.

 Overview